Tokenblkguy83/Learning/README.md

 - `traceIPAddress()`: Traces the IP address of the device using ADB commands.
 - `enableStealthMode()`: Enables stealth mode by disabling notifications and hiding the ADB connection from the user.

+## WebView Functionality

+This repository includes webview functionality provided by the `ADBBase` class.
+The `ADBBase` class provides methods to load a URL in a webview.

+### Methods

+- `loadUrlInWebView(String url)`: Loads the given URL in a webview.

 ## Documentation

 For more information, refer to the following resources: